rgplantz/itco_ARM/yt_ch14.md

             ldp     fp, lr, [sp], FRAME     // Delete stack frame ret
     ```
 6. The name decoration of the static variable, `y`, is the same for both functions, `y.0`.
-This label is local to the file for each function, and the assembler figures out the offset to the label in each file.
+This label is local to the file for each function, and the assembler figures out the offset to the label when it assembles each file independently from the other files in the program.